section-engineering-education/engineering-education/content/articles/pointers-in-c#/index.md

 In C#, data types are categorized into three categories: `pointer types`, `value types`, and `reference types` based on how they store their value in the memory.

 The memory address of another kind is stored in a pointer-type variable.
 Since it lacks an individual variable, a reference type contains a pointer to another memory location that holds the data.
-Examples of reference types are Classes, Objects, Arrays, Indexers, Interfaces etc.
+Examples of reference types are Classes, Objects, Arrays, Indexers, Interfaces, etc.

 Data types are explicitly included within the value data form.
 Integers, characters, and floating-point numbers, as well as the alphabet and numbers, are examples of value data types.